 MODEST PARTNERSHIP PLAN

 If you live in a Long-Term Care Partnership state, you can design a small policy that will provide you with resources for care, especially for care at home, and protect your assets.
 This means if you have less than $200,000 in assets, you can protect all your savings at a very low premium.
 See if your state is a partnership state by clicking here.

 Something is always better than nothing.
 This plan design gives you money for care at home, making it easier for your family.
 While it will pay only for a limited amount of services, it will be enough to reduce the burdens placed on your family members.
 Premiums for these plans can be very low and affordable for most people.

 So, you read this far.
 You have been reading about a topic that is not one most people want to even think about.
 Sure, reading about pets or sports could be more pleasant, but your future longevity has a significant impact on those you love, including your pets … (here is the pet photo ...)

 Your pets will not be able to take care of you as you age.
 Your family won’t be able to either.
 This is why you should consider planning for the financial costs and burdens of aging before retirement.
 Affordable Long-Term Care Insurance will safeguard your 401(k) IRA SEP 403(b) and make getting older easier on those you love.

 About the Author

 An LTC News author focusing on long-term care and aging.

 Contributor since August 21st, 2017

-LTC NEWS offers many tools for your initial research into long-term care planning.
-One of the tools is the LTC NEWS cost of care calculator.
-You can find the current and future cost of care services where you live.
-Click here to see all the tools available on LTC NEWS.
+One of the best tools is the LTC NEWS Cost of Care Calculator.
+You can find the current and future cost of long-term health care where you live.
+This information will help you design an appropriate LTC Insurance policy.